 We offer a range of support including training opportunities, financial support and help developing key skills such IT.
 In addition to this we provide support with CV writing, job applications and interview practice.

 Please note that to be eligible to register, you must be; over the age of 16, live in London, be unemployed.

 To refer, please complete online form https://www.lovelondonworking.com/contact-us/register-your-interest or contact 0300 500 8000

 Includes details of 65 relevant organisations.

+Roots into Work is our employment programme open to Phoenix House residents aged 16+ regardless of their employment status.
 Age 16+, for Phoenix residents.
-Currently offer one-to-one online or phone support with:
+Currently offer one-to-one online or phone support on an appointment basis with:

 - help with creating or updating your CV

 - support to complete application forms

 - weekly online sessions